MohamedRadwan-DevOps/devops-step-by-step/faq.md

 ## I have issue joining the meeting using MS Teams?
-Most people joining the meeting without any issue following the instructions provided in the event post on the Facebook page, if you have any issue, it could be regarding your machine configuration or due the meeting reaches out the maximum number (250).
-For events that exceed the maximum, it's usually repeated again, and you will get another invite for the repeated one.
-You still can watch the event live on Facebook or the recorded video later on the YouTube.
+Most people joining the meeting without any issue following the instructions provided in email, if you have any issue, it could be regarding your machine configuration or due the meeting reaches out the maximum numbers (250).

 ## I registered but I didn't get an invitation?
 Please try to double-check your email, junk folder and so on, if you still can't find the invitation, please register again and make sure you type your email correctly.
-There are many wrong emails in the registration.
+There are many wrong emails found in the registration.

 ## If I can't join the live session, can I still watch it?
 Yes, all session will be podcasting live from YouTube and you can still watch it but the questions will not be monitored during the session.

 ## If I can't join the live session on MS Teams either the live broadcast on the YouTube, is there any video record for the session?
+Yes, all session will be here:

 [YouTube old sessions](https://www.youtube.com/watch?v=UH2CPXXwUyU&list=PL68G6wbDBVghZtDCRIwAheM-TXI36f668)

 ## I want to contribute but I don't know what to do?